tottinge/quizzer/README.md

 * QUIZ_MONGO_USER
 * QUIZ_MONGO_PASSWORD

+* runtime.env - holds configuration for local runtime, used
+sometimes by run configurations.
+This can be used to setup various run configurations for mongo, file, temporary, etc.

 ## Notes

 Currently, Quizzology is a slow-coding target.
 We work on it a bit at a time, and constantly refer to the